 Under the accrual method, when you make a new sale you record the sale as income even if the client isn’t going to pay for a few weeks.
 Under cash-based accounting, you wait until the client pays you before you record that sale.
 Similarly, you record your January phone bill as an expense in January under accrual accounting, but with cash accounting you record it in February once it’s paid.

 Accrual accounting is what we recommend at Wave because it gives you a more accurate picture of your business performance.
-That being said, when it comes time to file your tax return, most smaller businesses will need to convert from accrual to cash-based accounting to do it properly.
+That being said, when it comes time to filing a tax return, most smaller businesses report income and expenses on a cash basis.

 Converting to cash from accrual

-Your accounting software may offer cash-basis reports, or your accountant can do the conversion for you; if you’re a Wave user, check out this article in our Help Center for instructions on using our cash-basis reports.
+Your accounting software may offer cash-basis reports, or your accountant can do the conversion for you.
+If you’re a Wave user, check out this article in our Help Center for instructions on using our cash-basis reports.